davidbegin/python-in-the-morning/Day38/NOTES.md

     then you're in a non-pdb shell, so you can use all the cool single variable letter names you want

+	* It’s cheap to import modules again because Python caches them.

+	* When real applications take over standard output, they often want to replace sys.stdout with another file-like object for a while, then switch back to the original.
+The contextlib.redirect_stdout context manager does exactly that: just pass it the file-like object that will stand in for sys.stdout.

 Ponderings
 ==========
 	* Do we like then better than else?